Skip to Content

 "It’s not enough to make communities more affordable — we must also work to make communities more livable," said Senator Lisa Blunt Rochester (D–Del.) who co-introduced the legislation.
 "That's what the Build HUBS Act does."

 Progressive senators like Blunt Rochester aren't the only ones who recognize the importance of transit oriented development — or unwinding the red tape that makes it so hard for the federal government to get it built.
 The BUILD Hubs Act was co-introduced in the House by both Reps.
-Laura Friedman (D–Calif.) and Mike Lawler (R–N.Y.), as well as by freshman Sen. John Curtis, a Republican who represents the blood-red state of Utah.
+Laura Friedman (D–Calif.) and Mike Lawler (R–N.Y.), and it was co-sponsored by freshman Sen. John Curtis, a Republican who represents the blood-red state of Utah.

 "Utah is growing quickly, and that growth must be paired with smart, coordinated transportation planning and more attainable housing,” said Curtis.
 “The Build HUBS Act helps us maximize transportation investments, makes better use of public land, and empowers local leaders to use existing infrastructure programs more effectively to build housing where it matters and makes sense.”